awsdocs/amazon-ec2-user-guide/doc_source/ssd-instance-store.md

 nvme          48813  0
 ```

 The NVMe volumes are compliant with the NVMe 1\.0e specification\.
 You can use the NVMe commands with your NVMe volumes\.
-With the Amazon Linux AMI, you can install the `nvme-cli` package from the repo using the yum install command\.
+With Amazon Linux, you can install the `nvme-cli` package from the repo using the yum install command\.
 With other supported versions of Linux, you can download the `nvme-cli` package if it's not available in the image\.

+The data on NVMe instance storage is encrypted using an XTS\-AED\-256 block cipher implemented in a hardware module on the instance\.
+The encryption keys are generated using the hardware module and are unique to each NVMe instance storage device\.
+All encryption keys are destroyed when the instance is stopped or terminated and cannot be recovered\.
+You cannot disable this encryption and you cannot provide your own encryption key\.

 ## Instance Store Volume TRIM Support<a name="InstanceStoreTrimSupport"></a>

-The following instances support SSD volumes with TRIM: F1, I2, I3, and R3\.
+The following instances support SSD volumes with TRIM: C5d, F1, I2, I3, M5d, and R3\.

 Instance store volumes that support TRIM are fully trimmed before they are allocated to your instance\.
 These volumes are not formatted with a file system when an instance launches, so you must format them before they can be mounted and used\.
 For faster access to these volumes, you should skip the TRIM operation when you format them\.